IDEO-coLAB/nomad/README.md

 ### Composite Examples

-- Hardware + software example: A single sensor that reads data directly from several physical water temperature sensors, and also subscribes to several water temperature `Atomic` sensors in the network.
+- **Hardware + software**: A single sensor that reads data directly from several physical water temperature sensors, and also subscribes to several water temperature `Atomic` sensors in the network.
 It then composes the various temperatures into a single average value and automatically broadcasts it to the network in its single, composited message.

-- Software-only example: A single sensor that only subscribes to several water temperature `Atomic` sensors in the network and composes the various temperatures into a single average value and automatically broadcasts to the network it in a message.
+- **Software-only**: A single sensor that only subscribes to several water temperature `Atomic` sensors in the network and composes the various temperatures into a single average value and automatically broadcasts to the network it in a message.